sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/cwmaman/cwmaman-topo.md

 Thin, scruffy crack on right-hand side of wall.

 **6. The World is my Lobster E4 6a**
-The vague arete of the next compact wall to the right.
+The vague arête of the next compact wall to the right.

 **7. Propaganda (7a) *★★★***
 The best route on the wall taking the first bolted line to the right.
 Sustained, fingery but not too technical.